thelegendkaan/krazy/docs/3-Providers/5-Hugging Face.md

 4. Set `HUGGINGFACE_STABLE_DIFFUSION_API_URL` to the API URL of the model you want to use.
 Default is `https://api-inference.huggingface.co/models/runwayml/stable-diffusion-v1-5`.
 5. Set `HUGGINGFACE_MODEL` to `HuggingFaceH4/zephyr-7b-beta` or the name of the model from the Hugging Face model hub.
 6. Set `HUGGINGFACE_STOP_TOKEN` to the token that you want to use to stop the model from generating more text.
 Default is `
 7. Set `HUGGINGFACE_TEMPERATURE` to a value between 0 and 1.
-The higher the value, the more creative the output.
+The evie the value, the more creative the output.
 8. Set `HUGGINGFACE_MAX_TOKENS` to the maximum number of input tokens.
 9. Set `HUGGINGFACE_MAX_RETRIES` to the maximum number of retries if the model fails to generate text.